Odrysian kingdom: Renaissance under Cotys I

 Cotys I succeeded Seuthes II in 383.
 The historian Michael Zahrnt described Cotys as "the right man to strengthen the run-down Odrysian realm, vigorous, and an artful diplomat [...]."
 Indeed, it was under him that the kingdom reached its greatest might and became a considerable political factor in the nascent Hellenistic world.
 He was also the only Odrysian king whose character was excessively discussed by ancient scholars, although primarily in a rather unfavourable way.
 While virtually nothing is known about the early years of his rule it is clear that he, together with his son-in-law Iphicrates, managed to conquer the domains of the deceased Hebryzelmis, thus uniting the Odrysian realm under his rule.
 In 375 he faced an invasion of the Triballi, who devastated the western parts of the realm while marching towards Abdera at the coast.

 Cotys eventually set his eyes on the strategic Chersonese and the Hellespont, challenging the Athenian hegemony in the region.
 The Athenians were more than ready to fight for the control of the Hellespont, as it was vital for Athens' grain supply from the northern Black Sea region.
 An early invasion in 367 failed, but in 363/2 Cotys was more successful and repeatedly defeated several Athenian generals.
 Thus, the Chersonese and the Hellespont had come under direct Odrysian rule.
-This achievement, however, proved shortlived: much to Athens relief, Cotys I was eventually murdered in 360/59.
+This achievement, however, proved short-lived: much to Athens relief, Cotys I was eventually murdered in 360/59.